-- The Statement on Enhanced Bilateral Relations is similar to those of past Administrations in mentioning areas of engagement, including arms control and nonproliferation, trade and investment, countering terrorism, and exchanges.
-The two Presidents announced that Vice President Biden and Prime Minister Medvedev would expand their dialogue, particularly in the realm of U.S.-Russia trade and investment.
-In addition, a "two plus two" dialogue would be launched involving the Secretaries of State and Defense and the Ministers of Defense and Foreign Affairs, and the security councils of each state would maintain mutual dialogue. - A joint statement on countering terrorism pledged both sides to strengthen cooperation, including through the exchange of operational information between intelligence agencies, and the conduct of coordinated operations.
-They reaffirmed existing cooperation through the BPC's Counterterrorism Working Group and international organizations, and agreed to counter the use of the Internet by terrorist groups, while respecting the right to freedom of expression.
+- A joint statement on countering terrorism pledged both sides to strengthen cooperation, including through the exchange of operational information between intelligence agencies, and the conduct of coordinated operations.
+They reaffirmed existing cooperation through the BPC's Counter-terrorism Working Group and international organizations, and agreed to counter the use of the Internet by terrorist groups, while respecting the right to freedom of expression.
 They also agreed to "interact" in providing security for the Sochi Olympic Games. - A joint statement on cyber-security pledged both sides to cooperate to protect information and communications technologies from political-military, criminal, and terrorist threats.
 To deal with these threats, communications links had been or were being authorized or established between each country's computer emergency response teams, Nuclear Risk Reduction Centers, and the U.S. Cybersecurity Coordinator and the Russian Deputy Secretary of the Security Council.
 The two sides also agreed to form a new Cyber Security Working Group as part of the BPC. - President Obama stated that the summit had finalized negotiations leading to the signing of a follow-on protocol to the expiring Comprehensive Threat Reduction Agreement (see below, "Cooperative Threat Reduction").

 U.S.-Russia relations faced further strains after intelligence leaker Edward Snowden fled to Russia (via China) on June 23, 2013.
 Despite high-level requests that Snowden be returned to the United States, Russia instead granted him temporary asylum on August 1, 2013.
-There was some speculation that the Snowden affair might lead to the cancelation of President Obama's travel to the G-20 Meeting on September 5-6, 2013, or to a side meeting with Putin, but the Administration has indicated that such plans remain in place.
-Responding to the granting of asylum, Senator John McCain termed it a "deliberate effort to embarrass the United States," and called for "a more realistic approach to our relations with Russia," including by expanding the Magnitsky list, pushing for Georgia's quick admission to NATO, moving forward with all phases of missile defense deployment in Europe, and denouncing human rights abuses in Russia.104
+Responding to the granting of asylum, Senator John McCain termed it a "deliberate effort to embarrass the United States," and called for "a more realistic approach to our relations with Russia," including by expanding the Magnitsky list, pushing for Georgia's quick admission to NATO, moving forward with all phases of missile defense deployment in Europe, and denouncing human rights abuses in Russia.
+120